Safety Practices During Production

 • Visit locations in advance of the shoot, bringing key collaborators with you to assess safety, access, schedule, and shooting strategies.
 This should include identifying parking areas, restrooms, and shade and rest locations.

 • Share information.
 Gather and share everyone’s email and phone number.
 Call sheets are the best way to communicate safety information to the cast and crew.
-A call sheet is a comprehensive list of the locations, scenes, cast and crew for each day of production and is distributed prior to that day’s shooting.
-Calls sheets include maps to each location, call times for cast and crew and pertinent safety information.
+A call sheet is a comprehensive list of the locations, scenes, cast, and crew for each day of production.
+It is distributed prior to that day’s shooting.
+Call sheets include maps of each location, call times for cast and crew, and pertinent safety information.

 • Identify nearby emergency facilities, such as a hospital, fire station, and police station.
 Include physical addresses and phone numbers on any call sheet or schedule you give to your collaborators.